-On 26 October 2019, river levels on the Monnow increased, the river came out of bank at the junction of Forge Road and Osbaston Road, flowed down Forge Road, and flooded the residential properties there.
+On 16 February 2020 river levels on the Monnow increased, the river came out of bank at the junction of Forge Road and Osbaston Road, flowed down Forge Road, and initiated flooding to properties there.
 Water also began to emerge from the ground in front of the properties due to the high levels on the Monnow.
-Levels on the Monnow continued to rise, and the river later overtopped the embankment at Forge Weir and the hydroelectric turbine west of Forge Road, the water then flowed eastwards over a field to the properties and entered an ordinary watercourse that flows eastwards to the north of the properties, and then south around the properties to discharge to the Monnow via a culvert under Forge Road.
+Levels on the Monnow continued to rise, and the river later overtopped the embankment at Forge Weir and the hydroelectric turbine west of Forge Road, the water then flowed eastwards over a field to the properties and entered an ordinary watercourse that flows eastwards just north of the properties, and then south around the properties to discharge to the Monnow via a culvert under Forge Road.
 High levels on the Monnow prevented the watercourse discharging, the watercourse then backed up and further contributed to flooding of the properties.
-The Monnow also flooded property downstream of Forge Road that is low lying and close to the river.
-Figure 4-1, Figure 4-2 and Figure 4-4 are photos and an information board on Forge Weir, the hydroelectric turbine and a fish pass constructed by the weir.
-To monitor flood levels at Forge Road residents have installed a makeshift gauge pole at the culvert inlet on the ordinary watercourse which they use to monitor flows, see Figure 4-3.
-For a map showing flow paths please see Figure 3-1.
+The Monnow also flooded property downstream of Forge Road which is low lying and close to the river.
+Figure 3-1 shows flood flow paths.